The tech world suffers from a disproportionate lack of inclusion and diversity.

 But replacing an all-male panel with an all-female panel, for example, isn’t enough to make a change.

-Improving diversity and inclusion goes beyond the gender of your speaker/judging panels, and should always be centred around providing different perspectives.
+Improving diversity and inclusion goes beyond the gender of your speaker/judging panels, and should always be centered around providing different perspectives.

-If you want to maximise your impact and create a more inclusive hackathon, why not start with the first point of contact with applicants?
+If you want to maximize your impact and create a more inclusive hackathon, why not start with the first point of contact with applicants?

 Starting with your application form, you can set the tone for inclusion by validating every single person who wants to be a part of your hackathon—and it’s simpler than you might think.

-Open-ended registration questions are a small tweak you can make to your submission process that can have tremendous effects.
+Open-ended registration questions are small tweaks you can make to your submission process that can have tremendous effects.

-Likewise, if you’re targeting university students, make sure there are no other big student events going on that weekend so your hackathon doesn’t clash.
+Likewise, if you’re targeting university students, make sure no other big student events are going on that weekend so your hackathon doesn’t clash.

 If you have any promotional material, make sure it reflects a diverse range of people.

-Diversity should always be visible, and it’s a small effort to help future participants visualise themselves at your hackathon and identify themselves as a valid contribution
+Diversity should always be visible, and it’s a small effort to help future participants visualize themselves at your hackathon and identify themselves as a valid contribution

 Not only are terms like “rockstar”, “ninja” or “superstar” overused and usually unnecessary, these jargon words typically attract men disproportionally more than they do women.